 Find the help you need to get your machines working really well.

 In my case, it took some time, especially getting to grips with the old laptop.

-They scrounged around until they found all the correct fittings to enable me to set up not only my Brother reader-writer but also the one for my even older Husqvarna.
+They scrounged around until they found all the correct fittings to enable me to set up not only my Brother’s reader-writer but also the one for my even older Husqvarna.

-It has not being used for so many years, the next task is to learn to use it once again.
+It has not been used for so many years, the next task is to learn to use it once again.

 The list for the Craft Market is growing longer.
 What fun it will be and what a feeling of achievement we shall all feel once it is over.

 I do hope reading this has inspired you to get busy with your embroidery machine and have great fun in the process.